davidgs/covid-data/README.md

 Data is written from those files to your InfluxDB instance.

-## Saved Environement
+## Saved Configuration

-If the `-nosave` flag is **not** used, all environment variables are saaved to a `.env` file in the working directory.

-Also saved is the last datafile processed.
+The last datafile processed is saved into a file called `.last`.
 On subsequent runs, only datafiles added **after** this last-processed file will be read and processed into InfluxDB.

+## Geopsatial Data

+Starting sometime in February the dataset started including geospatial data (lat/lng) with all the data.
+This is now also written to the InfluxDB instance.

+In addition, since InfluxDB now also supports using [s2 GeoHashes](https://s2geometry.io/devguide/s2cell_hierarchy.html), the s2 GeoHash is also written to the database at the same time.
+If there is no lat/lng data available, lat/lng is written as `0.00` and `0.00` respectively, and an empty-string is entered as the s2 GeoHash.